Artisan Food Trails Cruise Itinerary

 DAY 1, Sunday : Glasson

-Guests are met in Dublin (other locations available for private Charter bookings) and transferred by private chauffeured minibus to Shannon Princess.
+You are met at the designated meeting place and transferred by private chauffeured minibus to the Shannon Princess moored at Quigley’s Marina.
 Your Captain and his crew welcome you on board with champagne, Black Velvets or Irish coffees.
 Time perhaps for a gentle stroll before your first dinner on board.

 DAY 2, Monday : Glasson to Athlone